DataCanvasIO/HyperTS/docs/en_US/source/index.rst

-DataCanvas
+Welcome to HyperTS
 ==================
-HyperGBM is an open source project created by `DataCanvas <https://www.datacanvas.com>`_ .
+HyperTS is an open source project created by `DataCanvas <https://www.datacanvas.com>`_ .
+It provides a full pipleline automated machine learning (AutoML) toolkit for time series datasets.